doerfli/iwashere-web/README.md

 to contact patrons in case one of the guests had a COVID-19 infections and other needs to be informed about such a case.

 The app allows venues to register on the site and create a unique QR code that can be scanned by mobile phone and provided a link to the registration page of this venue to register the visit.
+The application will automatically delete any visit data after a defined retention time.

 The frontend application is a web application that was designed using the VUE.js framework and bulma.io as a design system.
 The application can easily be deployed as a container on any container host (Kubernetes, Docker, ...).